 “Health Food Store Recommendations for Breast Cancer Patients”—a researcher posing as a daughter of a breast cancer patient went in to 40 health food stores asking for their recommendations on cancer care.

-36 out of 40 stores tried to sell them something, Understandable, that’s their job.
-But 95% didn’t even ask a single question about their mom or her diagnosis before recommending 38 different types of products at an annual cost of between 300 and $3000.
-The most common recommendation was shark cartilage, apparently found effective.. at causing nausea, fever, dizziness, life-threatening hypercalcemia, and liver failure, but little else
+36 out of 40 stores tried to sell them something.
+Understandable; that’s their job.
+But 95% didn’t even ask a single question about their mom, or her diagnosis, before recommending 38 different types of products at an annual cost of between $300 and $3,000.
+The most common recommendation was shark cartilage; apparently found effective at causing nausea, fever, dizziness, life-threatening hypercalcemia, and liver failure—but effective at little else.

-The same study was repeated up in Canada: “Health food store recommendations: implications for breast cancer patients.”
-34 stores, 33 different products, one of which cost $18,000 a year.
-One of the fake patients was even told to stop the tamoxifen she said she had been prescribed, a drug credited with playing a large part in decreasing breast cancer mortality over the last 30 years.
+The same study was repeated up in Canada: “Health food store recommendations: implications for breast cancer patients”—34 stores; 33 different products, one of which cost $18,000 a year.
+One of the fake patients was even told to stop the tamoxifen she said she had been prescribed—a drug credited for playing a large part in decreasing breast cancer mortality over the last 30 years.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Serena Mylchreest.

 Please consider volunteering to help out on the site.